 Indeed, knitting is fast-shedding its fuddy-duddy image.
 Over the past few years it's gone from being seen as something traditional to something radical.
 Now, knitting is no longer associated with domesticity, but rather with a creative activity for men and women of all ages.

 For example, Facebook is full of knitting groups for guys, such as Men Who Knit.
-And the list of celebrities who are into knitting includes Russell Crowe, Christina Hendricks or more recently, Olympic bronze medallist Tom Daley – you may have spotted him in the crowd recently darning away during a swimming competition
+And the list of celebrities who are into knitting includes Russell Crowe, Christina Hendricks, and, more recently, Olympic bronze medallist Tom Daley – you may have spotted him in the crowd recently darning away during a swimming competition

 “Knitting is going through a revival, and people of all ages are turning to the craft and falling in love with it – and the benefits it brings to their health.”